-Skip to main content
+Skip to content

-Celestia Node RPC CLI tutorial
+Celestia-node RPC CLI tutorial

-In this tutorial, we will cover how to use the Celestia Node RPC API to submit and retrieve data (blobs) from the data availability layer by their namespace.
+In this tutorial, we will cover how to use the celestia-node RPC API to submit and retrieve data (blobs) from the data availability layer by their namespace.

 Introduction